 - Address: 14-1, Insadong 8-gil, Jongno-gu, Seoul, South Korea

 - Phone: +82 2-735-5481

 Get Mesmerized by Art Galleries

-Art is a pure form of love and Koreans do not mind showing off their artworks.
+Art is a pure form of love, and Koreans do not mind showing off their artwork.
 Insadong Seoul is famous for its art galleries.
-When roaming around in alleys make sure to check out the art galleries.
-Some might charge a fee but most galleries are free.
-One of the most famous art galleries is Gana Art Space for new artists to showcase their artwork.
+When roaming around in alleys, check out the art galleries.
+Some might charge a fee, but most galleries are free.
+One of the most famous art galleries is Gana Art Space, for new artists to showcase their artwork.